StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

     | type                | Yes          | The type of the data source.
 Set the value to `hudi`.        |
     | hive.metastore.uris | Yes          | The URI of the Hive metastore.
 The parameter value is in the following format: `thrift://<IP address of Hive metastore>:<port number>`.
 The port number defaults to 9083. |

-> Note: You must add the mapping between the domain name and IP address of Hive metastore node to the **/etc/hosts** path.
+> Note: Before querying Hudi data, you must add the mapping between the domain name and IP address of Hive metastore node to the **/etc/hosts** path.
 Otherwise, StarRocks may fail to access Hive metastore when you start a query.

 ## Caching strategy of Hudi metadata